 Guests enter Kings Cross Station and pass through Platform 9 3/4 before settling into a train compartment with 4-6 other passengers.
 There are two separate shows projected onto the windows of the train depending on which way you’re traveling, and you’ll see familiar figures pass by the cabin doors, including the candy trolley and even he-who-must-not-be-named.

-This is the last of the “no FastPass” group, and lines get very long in the afternoon, so aim to do your park hopping in the early morning, ideally while knocking out the first two rides.
+Lines get very long in the afternoon, so aim to do your park hopping early in the morning, ideally while knocking out the first two rides.

 Are you a wizard in training?
 Then you need your very own wand, and there’s no finer place to get one than Ollivanders.
 Thankfully, with storefronts in both parks, this is a convenient and, importantly, air-conditioned afternoon activity that the whole family can enjoy.